leoj3n/new-google-sites-proxy/README.md

 ### Heroku

-If you're using Heroku, SSL is automatically provided by their public host.
+If deploying to Heroku, SSL is automatically terminated by their public host.

-You will need to update `host` in `config/production.json`.
+All you need to do is update `host` in `config/production.json` to point to your instance.